Statistics for Laboratory Scientists ( 140.615 )

 ## Cumulative Proportion 0.7587 1.0000

-Example 2: Multivariate Normal distribution in 10 dimensions
+Example 2: a multivariate Normal distribution in 10 dimensions

 A function to simulate multivariate normal data.